-Refer to 15.2.8 General Requirements and other Faculty requirements outlined in 15.2.11.
+Refer to \$15.2.8 General Requirements and other Faculty requirements outlined in \$15.2.12.

-Nonmatriculated applicants normally complete the first year in the Bachelor of Music program (see §15.2.8) and would be required to present the admission requirements for that program, noted in §15.2.12.
+Nonmatriculated applicants normally complete the first year in the Bachelor of Music program (see §15.2.8) and would be required to present the admission requirements for that program, noted in §15.2.13.

-15.2.10 Bachelor of Music/Bachelor of Education (Secondary) Combined Degrees
+15.2.10 Bachelor of Music/Bachelor of Education (Elementary) Combined Degrees and Bachelor of Music/Bachelor of Education (Secondary) Combined Degrees